MohineAlam/Automatic_Plant_Watering_System/README.md

 - sudo apt install python3
 - sudo apt install python3-pip
 - python3 --version
-#### if the python version is shown, python has successfully been installed
+#### If the python version is shown, python has successfully been installed
 ### - Install R - optional, you can also parse data in python
  - sudo apt install r-base
    OR